What is Base64? Encoding Explained Simply

 | Padding | = | Used for alignment |

-There's also a "URL-safe" variant that replaces + with - and / with _, since + and / have special meaning in URLs.
+There is also a URL-safe variant that replaces + with - and / with _.

 Step-by-Step Encoding Example